MostlyEmre/emre.ca/src/about/about.md

 facts: ["Did you know that I was a product designer with 2 years of experience before I changed careers?"]
 ---

-My name is Emre, (pronounced like "Am-rae") I'm a product designer with 2 years of experience turned **front-end developer**.
-I was born in the capital city of Turkey a concrete jungle called Ankara.
+I'm a product designer with 2 years of experience turned **front-end developer**.
+I was born in the capital city of Turkey; a concrete jungle called Ankara.
 However, I've been living in Toronto, ON Canada for the last 5 years.
 In fact, I just passed my citizenship test!

 I love tech, all of my hobbies revolve around tech and the biggest one is contributing to digital archiving efforts to preserve culture and history.

-Opinionated when it comes to Preservation of Information, Decentralization, and Open Access
+Opinionated when it comes to preservation of information, decentralization, and freedom of knowledge.

 ## Values